Applying for award funding

 Trustees review applications at quarterly meetings throughout the year.
 One of the quarterly meetings also includes our AGM.

 Applications received after a published closing date will be assessed in the following meeting and you’ll be notified by email.
 We'll aim to let you know the outcome of your application within four weeks of it being reviewed.

-As of 23 March 2020, applications are closed until further notice.
-Any applications we've already received will be reviewed at our next meeting.
+As of 25 February 2021, applications are open.
+Any applications we receive will be reviewed at our next meeting.

 Criteria for reviewing applications

 Trustees will consider:

 - the degree of need demonstrated and how crucial an award is for your organisation based upon your size

 - how many people/how large a geographical area will be served